madnl/madnl.github.io/_posts/algo/2013-10-12-reusable-graph-search.md

 have an `expand` function which gives us all the accessible states from a given current state.

-Usually in problems transitioning from a state `A` to a state `B` involves a cost and our `expand` function should reflect this in it's type:
+Usually in problems, transitioning from a state `A` to a state `B` involves a cost and our `expand` function should reflect this in it's type:

 {% highlight haskell %}